It is the divine decision that nature has made to give the faculty of speaking to us. What we speak and what we intend is altogether our prerogative.

 - Reasoning-Rationality: Make Sense!
 Do not beat around the bush in order to grab the lead.
 What you say is what they evaluate.
 You should not start making sentences only to show that you are speaking.
 Share your thoughts at the right time and reinforce them when they are required to be said.
 Do not shout in order to prove that you are right.
 Reasoning and Rationality are asked for when you make any statement.

 - Understanding: On two levels you need this aspect, first to understand the content shared by others and second when you are speaking something.
 It is a two away process.
 Your awareness and listening help you in understanding.
 In a discussion that lasts for 15-20 minutes, one needs to retain the statements so that these can be referred to again.
 Develop rapport with the fellow participants as without this understanding, you can not feel safe.
 This insecurity, most often, leads to irrational interruptions by us.

 - Respect (to fellow participants): Respect everyone as an individual.
 The observer shall be looking at your social skills as well.
 How much respect you give to other participants and how much appreciation you bless them with; all this is taken into account.
 Respect is required to be shown through 'Protocol Statements' the way you address them (Salutations, we generally do not use names; use dear friend, fellow participant etc.).

 Group Discussion is not Debate.
-This is the only difference I find between them.
+This is a major difference I see between them.